bheap/scala-silk/README.md

 ## Getting started

-This section will walk you through the example site, silk-sample-site.
+### Installing

+    >./silk_install.sh

+### See which site prototypes are available

+    >silk sites

+### Clone a site prototype

+    >silk clone somesite

+### Spin your site

+    >silk spin

+### What now ?

+Have a poke around in your generated Silk site.

+    >open site/index.html

 ### Templates

 Most sites have at least one template, with a design including headers, footers, navigation etc.  This is where we start.
-Under silk-sample-site/template there is a default template prepared for you called 'default.html'.
+In your generated Silk site under 'template' there is a default template prepared for you called 'default.html'.
 As indicated by its extension and mime-type this template is for html views.

 Do whatever you like in here as long as it is valid xhtml *and* contains a div tag with id 'silk-template'.